eNtrozx/todosys/README.md

 This is an implemenation of a Todo system using Java and the Spring Framework.

-The system enables managing a list of persons, tasks, and assignning task to people.
+The system enables managing a list of persons, tasks, and assignning tasks to people.

 The system is built on top of 3 layers - Model View Controller, Service Layer, and JPA (Persistance Abstraction Layer).